 Achalasia is a disorder of the esophagus, the tube that carries food from the mouth to the stomach.
 This condition affects the ability of the esophagus to move food into the stomach.

 There is a muscular ring at the point where the esophagus and stomach meet, called the lower esophageal sphincter.
 Normally, this muscle relaxes when you swallow.
 In people with achalasia, it does not relax as well.
 In addition, the normal muscle activity of the esophagus (peristalsis) is reduced.

 This problem is caused by damage to the nerves of the esophagus.

-Cancer of the esophagus or upper stomach and a parasite infection that causes Chagas disease may have symptoms like those of achalasia.
+Other problems can cause similar symptoms, such as cancer of the esophagus or upper stomach, and a parasite infection that causes Chagas disease.

 The outcomes of surgery and nonsurgical treatments are similar.
 Sometimes more than one treatment is necessary.